AsmaaYaser26/Multi-Classification-of-Ocular-Diseases/README.md

 Depended on the priciple of transfer learning which used a pretrained model [ xception ] imported from keras and used to train the model over 20 epoch and used SGD optimizer and learning rate=0.01.

 ### Model Evaluation
-Used evaluation metrics : accuracy, confusion matrix, classification report
+Used evaluation metrics : accuracy, confusion matrix, classification report The acheived accuracy was 97%

 ### Saving the model
 Saved the trained model as h5 file.